For Women in Science Programme

 For the past 16 years, UNESCO and the L’Oréal Corporate Foundation have sought to recognise women researchers who, through the scope of their work, have contributed to overcoming the global challenges of tomorrow.

 Faced with global challenges such as the acceleration of new technologies, aging populations or the threat to biodiversity, UNESCO and L’Oréal remain convinced that these women researchers will have a major impact on society and lay the foundations for the future.
 As such, UNESCO and L’Oréal want to contribute to their recognition and provide them with the means to continue their commitment to science with energy and passion.

 16th Annual L’ORÉAL-UNESCO Awards for Women in Science - 2014

-The L’Oréal-UNESCO For Women in Science 2014 Awards Ceremony will be held in honor of the five Laureates and fifteen International Fellows on the evening of 19 March 2014 at the Sorbonne in Paris (France).
+The L’Oréal-UNESCO For Women in Science Awards Ceremony at the Sorbonne in Paris (France) on the evening of 19 March 2014 honoured 2014’s five laureates and fifteen international fellows.

 Each year, the For Women in Science Programme highlights scientific excellence and encourages talent through:

 - The L’Oréal-UNESCO For Women in Science Awards, given each year to five outstanding women scientists – one per continent – for the contributions of their research, the strength of their commitments and their impact on society.

 - The UNESCO-L’Oréal international Fellowships.
 Granted annually since 2000 to 15 promising young women scientists, doctorate or post-doctorate, they encourage international scientific cooperation and the developping of cross-cultural networks.

 - The L'Oréal National Fellowships with the support of the UNESCO National Commissions, which anchor the For Women in Science programmes in countries around the world, while respecting their particularities and specific needs.